Often with power and success - welfare, standards and safety slip - mental agility is vital to maintain balance and connection

 Snippet into my life

 My adverse experiences started at an early age, with my biological mother suffering with poor-ill mental health, abusing drugs and alcohol as a result of all of her children being taken into care while I was classified as a child at risk.
-I moved to Jamaica at an early age, where I was sexually abused.
-I learnt the action of silence and shame from an early age because no one spoke about anything.
-With an arm of adversities work became a safe haven, looking back that is maybe why I thrived.
-It was somewhat consistent, safe, where I was able to somewhat excel.
+Unfortunately, my adverse experiences didn't stop there.

-I ensured that I was a true seller, champion of development and nurturer of the person across all my sectors.
-Then at 32, I met someone who would change my life for the better without him even realising it.
+Often referred to as a true seller (never blagged it), champion of development and nurturer at 32, I met someone who would change my life for the better without him even realising it.
+A student age 12 diagnosed with PTSD.

 MORE ABOUT GEMMA

-My mission is to inspire and empower others to connect to their experiences, embed a journey of applied learning and mindful habits to improve life, both personally and professionally.
+My mission is to empower others to connect to their experiences, embed a journey of applied learning and mindful habits to improve life, both personally as well as professionally using a multidimensional coaching and mentoring methodology

 In all sectors, my work ethic spoke for itself, my pride came from delivering high standards as well as challenging ego led practice.
 This was not always easy, it was often implied that tattoos, aspects of Caribbean culture were unprofessional and there were limited opportunities for me to develop in the areas I worked in.
 It was even implied that leaving education would change my lifestyle - little did they know that is what I wanted.